LucaCanali/PerfSheet4/README.md

     For this you will need the Oracle instant client and ODBC driver installed on the machine running PerfSheet4
      - to install the ODBC driver, download from [Oracle instant client downloads](https://www.oracle.com/database/technologies/instant-client/downloads.html)
      - run `odbc_install.exe` (note you will need a 64 bit odbc if you use Excel 64 bit).
-     - configure "ODBC name" in the PerfSheet4 interface (check the name using the ODBC Data Source Administrator in Windows)
+     - configure "ODBC name" in the PerfSheet4 interface.
+       Note, you can find the ODBC name using the ODBC Data Source Administrator in Windows: go to ODBC Administrator -> drivers -> look for the installed Oracle ODBC driver name
   - **option 2:** extract AWR data from your DBs into csv files using the sqlplus scripts provided
      - browser the sqlplus_scripts directory and run the script/scripts of interest
      - from the PerfSheet4 interface, use "Load" button to load the csv file for visualization with PerfSheet4.
+- Multiple DBIDs
+     - You will need to do some (simple) updates if your AWR repository has multiple DBIDs (I typically work with only 1 DB per AWR repository).
+       If you look at the scripts you will find commented out "--ss.dbid, --uncomment if you have multiple dbid in your AWR"
+- PDBs
+     - Oracle container databases are currently not supported, it's a matter of improving the scripts and is in the TODO list.
 - **Getting started video: http://youtu.be/sdvx4zB-fvo**

 Blog entry: https://db-blog.web.cern.ch/blog/luca-canali/2015-02-latest-updates-perfsheet4-tool-oracle-awr-data-mining-and-visualization